Eightcap vs Spreadex Comparison

 How do Eightcap and Spreadex differ in terms of minimum deposit?
 What about average spreads and funding options?

 Eightcap requires a minimum deposit of $100, while Spreadex requires a minimum deposit of $0.
-From our testing we found Eightcap offers spreads of 1.0 (Aug 2022), while Spreadex offers spreads of -1.
-Eightcap supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Spreadex supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Eightcap supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas Spreadex supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)

-Which brokers offers more tradeable asset classes, Eightcap or Spreadex?
+Which broker offers more tradeable asset classes, Eightcap or Spreadex?

 Can I trade cryptocurrency with Eightcap or Spreadex?